propublica/timeline-setter/doc.markdown

 Any arbitrary HTML that will be inserted above the `event_description`.
 This field may contain nearly everything except `<script>` tags.
 If you choose to use JavaScript, for now you must do it within an iframe which can then be dropped into the `event_html` field.
 Try image tags, YouTube embeds, etc.

-## Folder structure and Deployment
+## Folder structure and deployment

 After you've generated a timeline with the `timeline-setter` command, you should see a structure much like this where you've specified your output: